 When we think deeply about this question, we can almost always come to “ah-ha” moments which pinpoint individuals.
 Our religious views, our character development, and our career choices probably were influenced by a person or persons who encouraged us – or enlightened us – or, well, you get the point. (more…)

-A major election cycle is about to begin, and many politicians are emerging as possible presidential candidates.
-There will be declarations of intentions – and many views espoused concerning the keys to a successful future for our country.
+A major election cycle is upon us, and after many politicians tossed their hats in and out of the ring, we have two presidential candidates ready to rumble.
+There will be declarations of intentions – and many surrogates will espouse their views concerning the keys to a successful future for our country.

 There has been – and will be – lots of babble in the mix.
 Some of the babble will be about the importance of keeping religion out of government, implying that our forefathers set it up that way.
 But let’s not be deceived.

-Our country has been the greatest country ever to be established for one reason, and only one reason.
-Our country has been blessed by God.
+The United States has been the greatest country ever to be established for one reason, and only one reason.
+This country has been blessed by God.

 One of the main reasons the first settlers endured the hardships of travel to arrive on our shores was that they were seeking religious freedom.
 The government of England had encroached on those freedoms to the point where these brave Christians were willing to tackle the harsh journey for the sake of having that freedom.
 That freedom was sacred to them.